FR-44 Insurance Florida: What It Is, Cost & How It Differs From SR-22

 Which Companies Offer FR-44 Insurance in Florida?

-Not every major insurer will write FR-44 policies.
-The following providers are known to offer FR-44 filing in Florida:
+Not every major insurer writes FR-44 policies in Florida, and availability varies by driver profile.
+The following providers are known to offer FR-44 filing in the state:

-• Direct Auto — One of the most affordable options for minimum coverage
+• Farmers — Currently one of the most affordable options for liability coverage (~$197/mo)

-• Progressive — Good for online quotes and renewals
+• Progressive — Good for online quotes and digital policy management

-• Dairyland — High-risk specialist with FR-44 experience
+• Dairyland — High-risk specialist with extensive FR-44 experience

-• GAINSCO — Non-standard insurer specializing in high-risk drivers
+• The General / GAINSCO / National General — Non-standard insurers specializing in high-risk drivers

-Specialty agencies like Breathe Easy Insurance, Foxx Insurance, and SR22 Direct can shop multiple carriers on your behalf, which often yields the lowest rate.
+Specialty agencies like Breathe Easy Insurance, Foxx Insurance, and SR22 Direct can shop multiple FR-44 carriers on your behalf, which often yields the lowest available rate.
+This is especially valuable given how much pricing varies across non-standard insurers.

 How Long Do You Need FR-44 in Florida?